45 Most Common Types of Spiders in Florida

 7. Tropical Tent-web Spider

-This spider can grow up to five inches in length and will lay flat against a surface when threatened, with its legs pointing upward.
+This spider can grow up to five inches in length and lay flat against a surface when threatened, with its legs pointing upward.

 When not threatened, this species is more likely than other spiders to walk away or move when someone tries to capture it.